leg100/otf/docs/docs/vcs_providers/forgejo.md

 ## Requirements

-For now, only one instance of forgejo is supported, and its hostname is specified like `--forgejo-hostname=forgejo.example.com`.
-It is assumed that the forgejo instance is running TLS on port 443, and that its certificate was signed by a CA which is trusted by OTF.
+If connecting to the forgejo server with "https", it is assumed that its certificate was signed by a CA which is trusted by OTF.

 You will need a personal access token for a user on that Forgejo instance.
 It can be either your own user, or a dedicated service account.